Drish-xD/rest-api/README.md

 ## Contribute to the API

 - Fork the repository on [GitHub](https://github.com/Drish-xD/rest-api)
-- Add your own joke or quote to the database. `./Data/jokes.json` or `./Data/quotes.json`
+- Add your own joke or quote to the database. `./API/Data/jokes.json` or `./API/Data/quotes.json`
 - Make a pull request.

+> Also, feel free to report any issues or suggestions.

 ## References